Samir-dhakal/Samir-dhakal/README.md

 Hi there! 👋

-I am a *1st-year Electronics Engineering student* currently studying at *IOE Pulchowk Engineering Campus*.
+I am a *1st-year computer engineering * currently studying at *SRM university Kattankulatur *.
 As an enthusiast in new technology and innovation, I am always eager to explore cutting-edge ideas and bring them to life.

 ## Skills
 - *Programming Languages:*
   - HTML, CSS, JavaScript
-  - C
+  - c,c++;

 ## Interests
 - Exploring the latest tech and engineering trends